MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

 # Description
 We propose two new events for WebView2, `CoreWebView2ContextMenuRequested` that will allow developers to listen to context menus being requested by the end user in the WebView2 and `CoreWebView2CustomItemSelected` that will notify the developer that one of their inserted context menu items was selected.
 When a context menu is requested in WebView2, the app developer will receive:

-1. The list of default ContextMenuItem objects (contains name, Descriptor, kind, Shortcut Desc and other properties)
+1. An ordered list of ContextMenuItem objects (contains name, label, kind, Shortcut Desc and other properties) to be shown in the context menu.
-2. The coordinates where the context menu was requested.
-For instance where the end user right clicked.
+2. The coordinates where the context menu was requested in relation to the upper left corner of the webview bounds.
 3. A selection object that will include the kind of context selected, and the appropriate context menu parameter data.

-and have the choice to:
+and have the option of performing the following, in any combination:

 1. Add or remove entries to the default context menu provided by the WebView
-2. Use their own UI to display their custom context menu (can either handle the selection on their own or return the selected option to the WebView)
+2. Use their own UI to display their custom context menu (can either handle the user-selected menu item on their own or return the menu item to the WebView)

-If one of the entries inserted by the end developer is selected, the CustomMenuItemSelected event will be raised on the context menu item object that was selected.
+If one of the entries inserted by the end developer is selected, the CustomMenuItemSelected event will be raised on the context menu item object that was selected in these cases:

+1. App adds custom menu items but defers the context menu UI to the WebView platform.
+2. App adds custom menu items, shows custom UI, and sets the SelectedCommandId property to the ID of the custom menu item.

 # Examples